LeonTrii/Playground/README.md

 # Small projects
-Small projects that I've completed.
+Small projects that I've completed :D

-Kirby-animation: waving Kirby with a beating heart.
+Kirby-animation: waving Kirby with a beating heart on his left hand

-Product-landing-page: made up website with fake products.
+Product-landing-page: a made up website with fake products about finding spiders

-Survey-form: a Rick Roll upon submitting the form.
+Survey-form: a Rick Roll YouTube link upon submitting the form